mshea/lazy_gm_tools/5e_monsters/monsters_md/ahuizotl.md

 - **Multiattack:** The ahuizotl can use its Tail Grab.
 It then makes two attacks: one with its bite and one with its claw.
 - **Bite:** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.
 - **Claw:** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) slashing damage.
 - **Tail Grab:** The ahuizotl grabs a creature or item.
 If the target is a Medium or smaller creature, it must succeed on a DC 14 Strength saving throw or be grappled (escape DC 14).
 The ahuizotl can then move up to its speed as a bonus action.
 The grappled creature must succeed on a DC 14 Strength saving throw or be pulled along 5 feet behind the ahuizotl.
-A creature being dragged by the ahuizotl makes attack rolls and Dexterity saving throws with disadvantage.

-If the target is an object or weapon being held by another creature, that creature must succeed on a DC 14 Strength saving throw, or the ahuizotl pulls the object away from the creature.
+A creature being dragged by the ahuizotl makes attack rolls and Dexterity saving throws with disadvantage.<br><br>If the target is an object or weapon being held by another creature, that creature must succeed on a DC 14 Strength saving throw, or the ahuizotl pulls the object away from the creature.
 After stealing an object or weapon, the ahuizotl can move up to its speed as a bonus action.
 The ahuizotl can only grapple one creature or hold one weapon or object at a time.
 If holding a weapon, it can use its Tail Grab action to make one attack with the weapon with no proficiency bonus